OUR TEAM

 Diana Ngonyama

-Diana is currently the Senior Fundraising officer for a leading international NGO Mercy Corps, responsible for developing and driving the organisations philanthropic and community programming in Europe.
-Previously over a 15-year period she held senior retail management roles for various high profile brands.
+Diana is currently the Senior Philanthropy Manager at World Vision one the largest Children's INGO working within the Strategic Partnerships Directorate .
+She has worked with other leading organisations such as Shelter and INGO Mercy Corps Europe where she was responsible for developing and driving the organisations philanthropic and community programming in Europe.
+Previously over a 15-year period she has held senior retail management roles for various brands such as Marks and Spencer, Selfridges, Topshop to name a few.
 Making the transition into the third sector after a chance opportunity to work with the extraordinary arts organisation Artangel.

 Favourite Mental Health Quote: ‘I am the master of my fate, I am the captain of my soul’ – William Ernest Henley